Consent: Medicine

 In medical law, consent is important to protect a medical practitioner from liability for harm to a patient arising from a procedure.
-There are exemptions, such as when the patient is unable to give consent.
+There are exemptions, such as when the patient cannot give consent.

-Also, a medical practitioner must explain the significant risks of a procedure or medication (those that might change the patient's mind about whether or not to proceed with the treatment) before the patient can give a binding consent.
+Also, a medical practitioner must explain the significant risks of a procedure or medication (those that might change the patient's mind about whether to proceed with the treatment) before the patient can give binding consent.
 This was explored in Australia in Rogers v Whitaker.
 If a practitioner does not explain a material risk that subsequently eventuates, then that is considered negligent.
-These material risks include the loss of chance of a better result if a more experienced surgeon had performed the procedure.
+These material risks include the loss of a chance of a better result if a more experienced surgeon had performed the procedure.

 In the UK, a Supreme Court judgment modernized the law on consent and introduced a patient-focused test to UK law: allowing the patient rather than the medical professionals to decide upon the level of risk they wish to take in terms of a particular course of action, given all the information available.
-This change reflects the Guidance of the General Medical Council on the requirement to consent patients, and removes the rule of medical paternalism.
+This change reflects the Guidance of the General Medical Council on the requirement to consent to patients and removes the rule of medical paternalism.

 Social science research

 Social scientists are generally required to obtain informed consent from research participants before asking interview questions or conducting an experiment.
-Federal law governs social science research that involves human subjects, and tasks institutional review boards (IRBs) at universities, federal or state agencies, and tribal organizations to oversee social science research that involves human subjects and to make decisions about whether or not informed consent is necessary for a social scientific study to go forward.
-Informed consent in this context generally means explaining the study's purpose to research participants and obtaining a signed or verbal affirmation that the study participants understand the procedures to be used and to consent to participate in the study.
+Federal law governs social science research that involves human subjects, and tasks institutional review boards (IRBs) at universities, federal or state agencies, and tribal organizations to oversee social science research that involves human subjects and to decide whether informed consent is necessary for a social scientific study to go forward.
+Informed consent in this context generally means explaining the study's purpose to research participants and obtaining a signed or verbal affirmation that the study participants understand the procedures to be used and consent to take part in the study.

 Some types of social scientific research, such as psychological experiments, may use deception as part of the study; in these cases, researchers may not fully describe the procedures to participants, and thus participants are not fully informed.
 However, researchers are required to debrief participants immediately after the experiment is concluded.
-Certain populations are considered to be vulnerable, and in addition to informed consent, special protections must be made available to them.
+Certain populations are considered vulnerable, and besides informed consent, special protections must be made available to them.
 These include persons who are incarcerated, pregnant women, persons with disabilities, and persons who have a mental disability.
 Children are considered unable to provide informed consent.

 Planning law

-Some countries, such as New Zealand with its Resource Management Act and its Building Act, use the term "consent" for the legal process that provide planning permission for developments like subdivisions, bridges or buildings.
+Some countries, such as New Zealand with its Resource Management Act and its Building Act, use the term "consent" for the legal process that provides planning permission for developments like subdivisions, bridges or buildings.
 Achieving permission results in getting "Resource consent" or "Building consent".